-- (1) All share options awarded to Directors that were outstanding as at 31 December 2020 use time-based vesting and are not subject to performance targets other than continued service until the date of vesting. - (2) 519,481 options granted to Lawrence Alleva and 519,481 options granted to Dr Elliott Sigal vested and became exercisable as follows: 25% on the first anniversary of the grant date and 75% in monthly instalments over the following three years.
+(1) All share options awarded to Directors that were outstanding as at 31 December 2020 use time-based vesting and are not subject to performance targets other than continued service until the date of vesting.

+^{(2) 519,481} options granted to Lawrence Alleva and 519,481 options granted to Dr Elliott Sigal vested and became exercisable as follows: 25% on the first anniversary of the grant date and 75% in monthly instalments over the following three years.
 All options granted to Non-Executive Directors on 11 May 2015 vested and became exercisable on 11 May 2015.
-All options granted to Non-Executive Directors on 11 August 2016 vested and became exercisable on 3 July 2017.
-All options granted to Non-Executive Directors on 2 July 2017 vested and became exercisable on 3 July 2018.
-All options granted to Non-Executive Directors on 2 July 2019 vested and became exercisable on 2 July 2019 vested and became exercisable on 3 July 2019 vested and became exercisable on 2 July 2019 vested and became exercisable on 2 July 2019 vested and became exercisable on 3 July 2019 vested and became exercisable on 1 July 2020 vest and become exercisable on 1 July 2020. - (3) 332,776 options granted to Barbara Duncan, 288,000 options granted to Giles Kerr and 288,000 options granted to Tal Zaks were awarded on appointment as new Directors, and vested and became exercisable as follows: 25% on the first anniversary of the grant date and 75% in monthly instalments over the following two years.
+All options granted to Non-Executive Directors on 11 August 2016 vested and became exercisable on 11 August 2017.
+All options granted to

+Non-Executive Directors on 3 July 2017 vested and became exercisable on 3 July 2018.
+All options granted to Non-Executive Directors on 22 June 2018 vested and became exercisable on 22 June 2019.
+All options granted to Non-Executive Directors on 2 July 2019 vested and became exercisable on 2 July 2020.
+All options granted to Non-Executive Directors on 1 July 2020 vest and become exercisable on 1 July 2021.

+- (3) 332,776 options granted to Barbara Duncan, 288,000 options granted to Giles Kerr and 288,000 options granted to Tal Zaks were awarded on appointment as new Directors, and vested and became exercisable as follows: 25% on the first anniversary of the grant date and 75% in monthly instalments over the following two years.
 284,233 options granted to John Furey were awarded on his appointment as a new Director in July 2018, and vest and become exercisable as follows: 25% on the first anniversary of the grant date and 75% in monthly instalments over the following two years. - (4) All options granted to James Noble on 20 March 2015 were granted as replacement options in exchange for options formerly held over Ordinary shares of Adaptimmune Limited.
 Generally, these replacement options vested and become exercisable as follows: 25% on the first anniversary of the grant date of the original options and 75% in monthly instalments over the following three years.

 The closing market price of our ADSs on 31 December 2020 was \$5.39.
-One ADS represents six Ordinary shares.
+One ADS represents six Ordinary shares